sts3117/YouSayHaeYou/Project/test/memo.md

         ```python
         prompt = f"""
 You are a travel planner assistant.
 Based on the following information about hotels, restaurants, and tourist attractions in {city}, create an optimal travel itinerary for a {num_days}-day trip.
 Consider factors such as ratings, location, and relevance to create a well-rounded and enjoyable experience.

+Places:
+{str(places)}
+"""
         ```